Atomiswave

 With the retirement of the aging Neo Geo MVS system, SNK Playmore chose the Atomiswave as its next system to develop games for.
 In a contract with Sammy, SNK Playmore agreed to develop five games for the Atomiswave system.
 Metal Slug 6 was SNK Playmore's fifth game for the Atomiswave, after which SNK moved on to a Taito Type X2 arcade board.
+Sega ended technical support for the system and its games on March 31, 2017.
+Since its discontinuation, the Atomiswave library has received homebrew conversions to the Dreamcast.